-OPB in the past has collected three sets of performance measures:
+OPB will collect two sets of performance measures:

 - 1. Agency Plan Measures: These reports monitor the progress of measurable objectives found within strategic plans.
-In the past, these measures were submitted semi-annually or quarterly via the software Horizon, which is no longer in use. - 2.
-Program Performance Measures: These measures are specific to budgetary programs and are entered into BudgetTool each fall in conjunction with the submission of agency budget requests.
-These are the measures that appear in the Governor's Budget Report. - 3.
-Strategic Indicators: Select agencies have been asked by OPB and the Governor's Office to track state-level performance indicators, which in the past have been submitted through an automated email form, which OPB then compiled into a separate database.
-This data was collected quarterly or annually, depending on the measure.
+In the past, these measures were submitted semi-annually or quarterly via the software Horizon, which is no longer in use. - Program Performance Measures: These measures are specific to budgetary programs and are entered into PBCS each fall in conjunction with the submission of agency budget requests.
+These are the measures that appear in the Governor's Budget Report.